llpeterson/internetworking/routing.md

 a constant multiplied by (1/link_bandwidth).

-So why do we still tell the story about a decades old algorithm that's no longer used?
+So why do we still tell the story about a decades old algorithm that's no longer is use?
 Because it perfectly illustrates two valuable lessons.
 The first is that computer systems are often *designed iteratively, based on experience.* We seldom get it right the first time, so it's important to deploy a simple solution sooner rather than later, and expect to improve it over time.
-Staying stuck in the design phase indefinitely is usually not the best approach.
+Staying stuck in the design phase indefinitely is usually not a good approach.
 The second is the well-know KISS principle: *Keep it Simple, Stupid.* When building a complex system, less is often more.
 Opportunities to invent sophisticated optimizations are plentiful, and it's a tempting challenge to tackle.
-But while such optimations sometimes have short-term value, it is shocking how often a simple approach proves best over time.
+While such optimations sometimes have short-term value, it is shocking how often a simple approach proves best over time.
 This is because when a system has many moving parts, as the Internet most certainly does, keeping each part as simple as